A respectful partnership encouraging student development to reach their full potential.

 - Students adhere to a uniform dress code purchased through an established company.

-- Younger grades are paired with upper grade “reading buddies” for projects and celebrations.
+- Younger grades are paired with upper grade “buddies” for projects and celebrations.

 - Alumni success in scholarship, athletics and community leadership at public, parochial and private high schools and beyond.